lf-lang/lf-lang.github.io/versioned_docs/version-0.11.0/installation.md

 # Installation

+Lingua Franca is developed and tested on Unix-like systems.
+On Windows, we strongly recommended usin the Windows Subsystem for Linux (WSL) ([follow Microsoft's official instructions](https://learn.microsoft.com/en-us/windows/wsl/install)) with an Ubuntu distribution to run the Lingua Franca toolchain.
+The Lingua Franca compiler and its dependencies are not supported in MSYS or Git Bash, but WSL allows a smooth integration with Visual Studio Code.
 The Lingua Franca toolchain requires Java 17 ([download from Oracle](https://www.oracle.com/java/technologies/downloads/)).
 Each target language may have additional requirements (see the [Target Language Details](<./reference/target-language-details.mdx#requirements>) page and select your target language).
+For Windows users, note that all Lingua Franca tooling (compiler, CMake, target dependencies) must be installed inside WSL, not Windows.

 You can use Lingua Franca: